 STTR - STTR awards will be made to small businesses for cooperative R&D to be conducted jointly with a research institution.
 At least 40 percent of the work must be performed by the small business, and at least 30 percent of the work must be performed by a single research institution.
-The research institution must be the same as that used in the Phase I research, except under very unusual circumstances, which must be explained and approved by the DOE Project Officer.
+The research institution must be the same as that used in the Phase I research, except under very unusual circumstances, which must be explained and approved by the DOE Program Manager.
 Accordingly, at least 40 percent of the total funding requested on the budget form, excluding any purchased or leased equipment, materials, and supplies (whether purchased by the applicant, the research institution, or a subcontractor), must be allocated to the small business, and at least 30 percent must be allocated to a single research institution.

-A level of effort worksheet is provided to assist in calculating the analytical effort for the project.
+A Level-of-Effort worksheet is provided to assist in calculating the analytical effort for the project.

-Restrictions on the Principal Investigator (PI)

-a.
-General PI Requirements and Restrictions - The Principal Investigator (PI) is the key individual designated by the applicant to direct the project.
+- Restrictions on the Principal Investigator (PI) - a.
+General PI Requirements and Restrictions The Principal Investigator (PI) is the key individual designated by the applicant to direct the project.
 The PI must be knowledgeable in all technical aspects of the grant application and be capable of leading the research effort.
 Because DOE's evaluation of the grant application is critically dependent on the qualifications of the PI, changes in the PI that are made after award selection are strongly discouraged.
 Requests for PI changes will be closely scrutinized and may cause delays in grant execution.

 In addition, the PI must devote a minimum of 520 hours to the project or at least 5 hours per week if the project is less than 24 months in duration.
+If the project is less than 24 months in duration, applicants must state in the budget justification the duration of the project in weeks, in order to make clear that this requirement is fully met.
 If the application is selected for funding, the PI will be required to sign a statement certifying adherence to all PI requirements.
-Applicants must state the duration of the project in weeks, in order to make clear that this requirement is fully met.